The Philippines is a tropical country made up of 7,107 islands. Here you'll find active volcanoes

 Children are cared for by an authorised Child Caring Agency.
 Some Child Caring Agencies are authorised church based organisations.
 Other children are cared for in facilities run by the Government.

 All adoptions are approved by the Inter Country Adoption Board (ICAB), the Central Authority for Adoption in the Philippines.
-At the New Zealand end, all adoptions are approved by our Central Authority for Adoption (NZCA).
+At the New Zealand end, ICANZ represents you and carries out the adoption work, and all adoptions are approved by our Central Authority for Adoption (NZCA).
 ICANZ works with our Liaison Partner agency, Samaritan's Place, to assist with the applications of adoptive parents.

 How can I adopt?

 - When you know you have been approved to adopt, contact ICANZ to check the current position regarding the number of applicatipns we can accept and if we have space, register with ICANZ for adoption in the Philippines.
 ICANZ will prepare your application and our liaison agency will submit it to ICAB in the Philippines.
-ICANZ and our liaison agency Samaritan's Place will communicate with the Philippines Central Authority about your adoption.
+ICANZ and our liaison agency Samaritan's Place will communicate with the Philippines Central Authority about your adoption and receive information on the child matched to you.

-- Once a child is matched to you, this is approved for you by ICAB and the NZCA, before ICANZ presents the file to you for your own approval.
+- Once a child is matched to you, this is approved for you by ICAB and the NZCA.

 - You will fly to the Philippines to meet your child, staying for about 7 days.
 You will be well looked after on your trip by our liaison agency Samaritan's Place, to ensure your safety, well-being and to help you have a smooth experience in meeting your child in those vital early days.